 11. The bottom line

-Gimbooks is a cloud-based bookkeeping and accounting platform aimed at small and micro-sized businesses that help them create and manage documents (such as GST compliant invoices, waybills, quotations, purchase orders, delivery challans, and so on).
+GimBooks is a cloud-based bookkeeping and accounting platform aimed at small and micro-sized businesses that help them create and manage documents (such as GST compliant invoices, waybills, quotations, purchase orders, delivery challans, and so on).
 It also helps businesses keep track of day-to-day inventory and expenses, manage various business reports, and send payment reminders to customers via mobile and web.
 GimBooks' major goal is to make business easier for millions of people by delivering a mobile-first, simple-to-use, and inexpensive solution.

 What Is Bookkeeping?